This release, Hyrax-1.16.0 , contains new features and bug fixes

 - From here, or if you are having problems, see our new Hyrax Manual and the older Hyrax documentation page

-- ATTENTION - If you are upgrading to Hyrax 1.15 from any previous installation read this!
+- ATTENTION - If you are upgrading Hyrax from any previous installation older than 1.15, read this!

 The internal format of the olfs.xml file has been revised.
 No previous version off this file will work with Hyrax-1.15.
 In order to upgrade your system, move your old configuration directory aside (ex: mv /etc/olfs ~/olfs-OLD) and then follow the instruction to install a new OLFS.
 Once you have it installed and running you will need to review your old configuration and make the appropriate changes to the new olfs.xml to restore your server's behavior.
 The other OLFS configuration files have not undergone any structural changes and you may simply replace the new ones that were installed with copies of your previously working ones.